English Goldendoodle Doodle Temperament

 Beginning at 3 weeks of age, what is going on:

-- They will learn various postures meanings and their affects to their mother and littermates.
+- They will learn various postures' meanings and their effects to their mother and littermates.

 - They will learn how to bite and what it is like to be bitten.

 - They will learn what barking and other vocalizations mean and their uses.

 - They will learn how to establish social relationships with other dogs.

 Beginning at 5 weeks of age, what is going on:

 Vocalization and tempered activities (dog manners) usually are learned at approximately 5 weeks of age.